forestdb/forestdb.org/models/2025-problang-metaphor.md

 ~~~~

 Now we move to featureSets, which lay out eight possible combinations of features John might
 have.
 These features are: large, graceful, and majestic.
-Each one of these features are
+Each one of these features is
 represented in binary numbers.

 The featureSetPrior function then assigns probabilities to each combination based on whether